 - a.
 What does MVP stand for?

 - b.
-Why do medium sized businesses use MVPs?
+Why do small and medium sized businesses use MVPs?

 - c.
-How do MVPs work?
+How does the concept of an MVP work?

 4. Which of the following statements are true and which are false?

 - a.
 Disruptive technologies transform life, business and the global economy. - b.
 The mobile internet is an example of a disruptive technology. - c.
 When a startup launches an IPO, the entrepreneurs retain full ownership of the company. - d.
 A startup is likely to have employees who are tech savvy. - e.
 Startups always need venture capital to become successful. - f.
 If you work as a bank teller, you are working in the Fintech sector.